-One key question revolves around how close the group is to the government of Syrian President Bashar al-Assad, which has been involved in a bloody civil war for more than two years.
+One key question revolves around how close the group is to the al-Assad government, which has now been involved in a bloody civil war for more than two years.

 He has been tracking the Syrian Electronic Army since May 2011, when it first emerged as an organized group with a Facebook page and then its own website.

 “What we know is their domain name was registered by the Syrian Computer Society.
 We looked into the Syrian Computer Society and discovered that it was headed by al-Assad in the 1990s, before he was president,” said Noman.

 While there’s no evidence linking the Syrian Electronic Army to the Russian authorities, Moscow is seen as friendly to the al-Assad regime, making it unlikely that the Russian company will be asked to stop hosting it.

 Al-Assad has also backed the group by name and “expressed his appreciation for their work and described them as a real army on the Internet,” he said.

 However, Noman and his fellow researchers do “not have evidence that this group is actually a Syrian government operation.”